thanpolas/listenshiprepeat.com/_posts/2016-11-30-validating-and-exposing-your-startup.md

 ## Episode Description

-In this episode Thanasis and Dimitri talk about how validating and exposing your startup.
+In this episode Thanasis and Dimitri talk about how to validate and expose your startup.

 ## Episode Notes